KlugeNico/SimpleECS/README.md

 ### Component storage

 Components are stored in ComponentHandles.
-The ComponentHandles are containing vectors of pointers to components.
+The ComponentHandles are containing the values directly.
+But it's also possible to store pointers to components instead for big components to save storage.

 ## Usage